bvilajol/vrnetlab/README.md

 -------------------------

 This repository is a fork of the project [vrnetlab/vrnetlab](https://github.com/vrnetlab/vrnetlab).
 The fork has been created specifically for testing purposes.
+You need to build your own containers for the network devices.

 It is tested with: